Piyushb790/100-days-of-code/README.md

 ### added error if input is wrong to age calculator and build it fully responsive [deploy](https://agecalculatorcacli.netlify.app/)

 ## Day 17
-### building notification page using html css javascript still working on it
+### building notification page using html css javascript still working on it and also learning bootstrap css for building this